 Robots are becoming ever more popular in today’s automated manufacturing world and are often tasked with applications that are excessively tough, delicate, fast, precise, or mundane for a typical human operator to partake in.
 These applications can instead be tasked to a robot system that does not become fatigued, tired, ill, or take vacations.
+From collaborative robots, to palletizing robots, assembly robots, and everything in between, robotics are reshaping industries, streamlining processes, and driving unprecedented advancements in efficiency and productivity.
 But with the vast influx of robots entering the manufacturing environments, many people are still very unaware as to how these amazing pieces of technology operate.
 By the end of this blog, I hope to unveil some of the mysteries and questions about how these robots fundamentally operate their positioning control.

 Next in our list of frames is tool frames and tool center points (TCP).
 Tool frames are special frames that are defined to a tool on the end of a robot arm.
 These tool frames can be thought of as being attached to the end of the robot.
 Unlike a base or user frame that remains stationary as the robot arm moves, tool frames are always moving as the robot moves.
 The tool frame defines a coordinate frame for a specific tool that the robot is using.
 The center, or origin, of this tool frame is called the tool center point (TCP).
 Since a robot system can be equipped to use multiple tools, multiple tool frames can be defined for a robot.
 This TCP is also the point that the tool will rotate about when jogging the robot.
 Referring back to our street address example, the tool frame can be thought of as the car when driving to an address.
 Just as a car is constantly moving as it navigates towards an address, so is the robot tool frame moving as the robot moves.